Skip to content

 Buenos Aires, domes, cúpulas

 Back to Buenos Aires!
-Well, not literally… but I’ve neglected to place in this blog one very popular series of posts from the past.
+Not literally… but I just realized I hadn’t reposted a popular series from the previous version of this blog.
 From 2007 to be exact.
-Back in the day when my only internet presence was line of sight, I wrote one of the most widely read English-language blogs about Buenos Aires.
-At the same time as I researched early housing projects in the city, I also began looking up & paying attention.
-I saw more domes than I’d ever noticed before, regardless of where those rambling walks took me.
+Back when my only internet presence was line of sight, I wrote one of the most widely read, English-language blogs about Buenos Aires.
+While I researched early housing projects in the city, I also began looking up & paying attention.
+I saw more domes than I’d ever noticed before…

 Read More »buenos aires: domes